Roma

 Roma has shown very soft population growth performance across periods assessed by AreaSearch

-Based on ABS population updates and AreaSearch's analysis, as of November 2025, Roma's estimated population is around 7,185.
-This reflects a growth of 347 people since the 2021 Census, which reported a population of 6,838.
-The change is inferred from AreaSearch's resident population estimate of 7,123 following examination of ABS' latest ERP data release in June 2024 and an additional 98 validated new addresses since the Census date.
-This level of population results in a density ratio of 92 persons per square kilometer.
-Roma's growth rate of 5.1% since the 2021 census exceeded the SA3 area's growth rate of 3.8%.
-Natural growth contributed approximately 68.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area around the suburb of Roma, its population is estimated at around 7196 as of February 2026.
+This reflects an increase of 358 people, a growth rate of approximately 5.2%, since the 2021 Census which reported a population of 6838 people.
+This inference is based on AreaSearch's estimation of the resident population at 7123 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 104 validated new addresses since the Census date.
+The resultant population density ratio is around 92 persons per square kilometer, indicating significant space per person and potential room for further development.
+Notably, Roma's growth rate of 5.2% since the 2021 census exceeded that of its SA3 area at 3.8%, marking it as a growth leader in the region.
+Primary drivers of population growth were natural growth factors contributing approximately 68.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
-Projections indicate a decline in overall population by 405 persons by 2041.
-However, specific age cohorts are expected to grow, led by the 25-34 age group with an anticipated growth of 229 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; hence proportional growth weightings aligned with the ABS Greater Capital Region projections are applied where utilised.
+Looking ahead, projections indicate a decline in overall population over this period, with the area's population expected to contract by 405 persons by 2041 according to this methodology.
+However, specific age cohorts like those aged 25 to 34 are anticipated to grow, with projections indicating an increase of 229 people in this group.

 Frequently Asked Questions - Population